PenGuln/geometric-modeling/content/reports/final/index.md

 #### Network Architecture (`implicit_model.py`)

-I implemented an 8-layer MLP with 256 hidden units per layer (1.86M total parameters) following the IGR specification.
+I implemented an 8-layer MLP with 512 hidden units per layer (1.86M total parameters) following the IGR specification.
 The network uses Softplus activation (β=100) and includes a skip connection from input to the 4th layer.
 The geometric initialization scheme was implemented to bias the network toward representing a signed distance function initially, improving convergence stability.

-**Key architectural features:**
-- Input: 3D point coordinates (x, y, z)
-- Hidden layers: 8 layers × 256 units
-- Activation: Softplus(x, β=100) for smooth gradients
-- Skip connection: Input concatenated at layer 4
-- Output: Single scalar (signed distance value)
-- Gradient computation: Automatic differentiation for Eikonal loss

 #### Loss Function Framework (`loss_function.py`)